The Hot Tub

 "The Hot Tub" is the 115th episode of the NBC sitcom Seinfeld.
 This was the fifth episode for the seventh season.
 It aired on October 19, 1995.
-The episode deals with runner Jean-Paul and Jerry and Elaine's struggles to ensure he wakes up for the New York City Marathon.
-Meanwhile, a mishap with Kramer's new hot tub causes him to feel constantly cold.
+In this episode, Jerry makes a chore out of waking up a marathon runner staying with Elaine; George goes too far trying to look busy at work; and Kramer's new hot tub backfires on him.